Getting Started with Recipient Validation

 You may want to add Recipient Validation when you first collect an email address.
-When you validate email addresses the moment you collect them, not only are you able to block undeliverable and low-quality addresses from making it past your digital front door.
-Additionally, you’re able to catch your user’s typos and recommend a correction, so your user isn’t confused when they never get emails from you.
+When you validate email addresses the moment you collect them, not only are you able to block undeliverable and risky addresses from making it past your digital front door.
+Additionally, you are able to catch your user’s typos and recommend a correction, so your user isn’t confused when they never get emails from you.

 Learn how to protect your forms with Recipient Validation.